 She took the liberty of choosing everything for me, and I was relieved to have one task off my plate.

-These authentic gestures are never forgotten and reminds those who are struggling that they do have blessings.
+These authentic gestures are never forgotten and remind those who are struggling that they do have blessings.

 It’s totally normal to worry about bringing up a sensitive topic at the wrong time or in the wrong way, but don’t let hesitation silence you.
 Waiting for the person who is grieving to broach the subject puts the responsibility on them.
 Ultimately, it can be misconstrued that you’re avoiding the topic or your friend’s discomfort is not worth your time—even if that couldn’t be further from the truth.
 Instead be supportive and clear: Tell your friend that you care and that they are not a burden.
 It gives them the opportunity to say, “I actually feel okay today but don’t want to focus on it,” or open up if they’re ready to discuss.